ccao-data/data-architecture/dbt/models/iasworld/docs.md

 NOTE: Some exemption codes are not included in these aggregations since they apply to AV rather than EAV, the most notable being `DV5: DISABLED VETERAN IDOR 100%`.
-For more information available see [exemptions.xlsx](https://cookcounty.sharepoint.com/:x:/r/sites/Data-Assessor/Shared%20Documents/General/exemptions.xlsx).
+For more information see [exemptions.xlsx](https://cookcounty.sharepoint.com/:x:/r/sites/Data-Assessor/Shared%20Documents/General/exemptions.xlsx).

 **Primary Key**: `jur`, `taxyr`, `excode`
 {% enddocs %}